maindev/testandset-site/content/privacy policy.md

 ## CHANGES TO THIS PRIVACY POLICY
 BY USING THIS WEBSITE AND/OR SERVICES, YOU AGREE THAT YOU AS THE DATA SUBJECT CONSENT TO THIS PRIVACY POLICY.
-YOU AGREE THAT TestAndSet.CLOUD MAY MAKE CHANGES TO THIS PRIVACY POLICY AT ANY TIME WITHOUT ANY GIVEN NOTICE AT ITS DISCRETION.
+YOU AGREE THAT testandset.com MAY MAKE CHANGES TO THIS PRIVACY POLICY AT ANY TIME WITHOUT ANY GIVEN NOTICE AT ITS DISCRETION.

 Contacting us
-If you have any questions about this Privacy Policy, the practices of this site, or your dealings with this site, please contact us at: hello@testandset.com
+If you have any questions about this Privacy Policy, the practices of this site, or your dealings with this site, please contact us at: testandset@main.dev .